| |

 and found the Cottage Tea Rooms cafe.
 A small white building filled

-cream teas
+cream teas please".

 When it all arrived I was instructed on the etiquette to properly assemble